Frequently asked questions about school and welfare services

 Wait times for a child's issue assessment can often be lengthy.
 Specialists evaluate your child's issues as quickly as possible, but you should often anticipate a significant wait.
 Wait times vary depending on what you're waiting for.
 Wait for a psychologist's screening can take up to two years, as can speech therapy.
 Wait times for specialized courses or other school service consultations are typically shorter.

-How long is the wait time after a diagnosis?
+How long is the wait time for a diagnosis?

 The duration varies depending on the number of people requesting the service at any given time.
 Obtaining a preliminary diagnosis can take up to two years, and another two years for a final diagnosis.